- 3 tablespoons butter, softened

 - 1 teaspoon vanilla extract

-- 1 can (15 ounces) reduced-sugar sliced pears, drained and thinly sliced
+- 1 can (15 ounces) reduced-sugar sliced pears, drained well and thinly sliced

 - 1 teaspoon ground cinnamon

-- In a small bowl, beat butter and 1/2 cup of sugar for 2 minutes or until crumbly.
-Beat in flour and nuts.
-Press onto the bottom and up the sides of a 9-in. fluted tart pan with a removable bottom coated with cooking spray.
+- Preheat oven to 425°.
+Beat butter and 1/2 cup sugar until crumbly.
+Beat in flour and walnuts.
+Press onto bottom and up sides of a 9-in. fluted tart pan with a removable bottom coated with cooking spray.

-- In another bowl, beat cream cheese until smooth.
-Beat in 1/4 cup sugar, egg and vanilla; spread over the crust.
-Arrange pears over cream cheese mixture.
-Combine the cinnamon and remaining sugar; sprinkle over pears.
+- For filling, beat cream cheese and 1/4 cup sugar until smooth.
+Beat in egg and vanilla; spread onto crust.
+Arrange pears over top.
+Mix cinnamon and remaining sugar; sprinkle over pears.

-- Bake at 425° for 10 minutes.
-Reduce heat to 350°; bake 15-20 minutes longer or until filling is set and a thermometer reads 160°.
-Cool for 1 hour on a wire rack.
-Refrigerate for at least 2 hours before serving.
-Remove sides of pan and slice.
+- Bake 10 minutes.
+Reduce oven setting to 350°; bake until filling is set, 15-20 minutes.
+Cool 1 hour on a wire rack.
+Refrigerate at least 2 hours before serving.
 Yield: 12 servings.